Haim Gozali

+Renzo Gracie, Mordi and Haim Gozali look at the Akban headmaster.

 Haim Gozali (חיים גוזלי; born May 6, 1973) is an Israeli mixed martial artist.
 He is best known for his tenure in Bellator.
 Gozali is a 3rd degree black belt in Brazilian jiu-jitsu under Renzo Gracie.

 Background

 Gozali served in the Israel Defense Forces.

 In 2005, Gozali was stabbed while working as a bouncer in an Israeli night club.

 Gozali's nickname, "The Israeli Batman", is related to his obsession with the superhero.
 He has "collected enough Batman comics and paraphernalia to fill up most of a room in his house in Bat Yam" and he "has enough Batman tattoos to cover a good part of his skin, with the bat-sign prominently carried across his chest."

 Gozali's son, Aviv Gozali, is also a mixed martial artist.

 Gozali is the president of ADCC Israel and the first Israeli to compete in an ADCC event.

 Professional career

 Gozali began his mixed martial arts (MMA) career in 1998, losing to Carlos Newton via armbar.
-He compiled a 6-3 record before debuting for Bellator MMA in 2016.
+He compiled a 6–3 record before debuting for Bellator MMA in 2016.

 In 2010, Gozali produced the MMA event Israel FC: Genesis in Israel, featuring multiple UFC veterans.
 He later signed with Bellator to work as a promoter and produced 4 events in Israel with the promotion - Bellator 164, Bellator 188, Bellator 209, and Bellator 234, which took place at Menora Mivtachim Arena in Tel Aviv.